 And in this business, less effective isn’t acceptable.

-So, we do our audit, establish a benchmark, do our KW and competitor research, while our new client provides us with a tidy discovery package… what else is there to do before we start building our campaign plan?
+So, we do the audit, establish a benchmark, do our KW and competitor research, while our new client provides us with a tidy discovery package… what else is there to do before we start building our marketing campaign?

 You’re kidding, right?
 Tell me you’re not going to forget this very important step!